Death Knight Guide

 Unholy Death Knight

-Unholy Death Knights are the masters of death and decay, summoning undead minions to do their bidding, as well as infecting their enemies with powerful diseases.
-They are the kings of AoE scaling, dealing insane damage at large target counts.
-They are also incredibly tanky, having both a significant health pool as well as providing several tools to mitigate incoming damage, especially magic damage.
-Finally, the Unholy Death Knight is a bit like a battle mage, having multiple tools that help them deal damage from range.
+Unholy Death Knights are the masters of death and decay, summoning undead minions to do their bidding, as well as infecting their enemies with powerful plagues.
+They are incredibly tanky, having both a significant health pool as well as providing several tools to mitigate incoming damage, especially magic damage.
+Finally, Unholy Death Knight is a bit like a battle mage, having multiple tools that help them deal damage from range.

 How Popular is Unholy Death Knight?